Utah Deaf History and Culture

 Board of Director

 According to the 27th Convention Program Book, Dr. Robert G. Sanderson was elected as the first chairman of the NFSD Board of Directors in 1995.
-He served as chairman from 1983 until 1999 and was also a member of the Board of Directors from 1987 to 1991, per Borggaard (2001).
+He served in this role from 1995 to 1999 and was also a member of the Board of Directors from 1987 to 1991 (Borggaard, 2001).

 Ned C. Wheeler Serves, Western Vice-President